Nine Reasons to Join the Army

 Money!
 A brand-new Army enlistee gets paid about $1,554 a month, and that doesn't include the value of free food, a place to live, uniforms, and free health care.
 Yep, the army will take better care of you than your parents might have.
 What other job can you get at 18 with that sort of pay and benefits.
 Depending on what you sign up for the Army will give you a skill that could turn into a career when you leave the service.

 Education!
-Many people site the GI Bill as their reasons for joining.
+Many people cite the GI Bill as their reasons for joining.
 Depending on factors like time-in-service and type of schooling, the GI Bill could pay you over $2,000 a month.
 Serving your country is a good way to pay for college.

 Travel!
 The U.S. Army is all over the world.
 There are giant bases here in the United States but soldiers are also stationed in places like Italy, Germany, South Korea, and Hawaii (yes, we know that’s America).
 You’ll also find American soldiers training in many countries including Peru, Poland; and, of course, fighting in Iraq and Afghanistan.